The Perfect Neighbor: Production

 The victim, Ajike Owens, was the best friend of director Geeta Gandbhir's sister-in-law.
 Concerned that Susan Lorincz would use the stand-your-ground law, Gandbhir's partner and fellow producer Nikon Kwantu went to Florida and began documenting and filming the case.

+In an interview with Film Comment, Gandbhir distinguished the film from typical true crime documentaries, stating: "I do not think of this film as true crime.
+This is a story that happened to my family, and I made it to mitigate grief."
+She described the film's approach to police body camera footage as an intentional subversion: "Police body-cam footage is used to surveil communities of color in order to protect the police, so we wanted to flip that on its head and use it to show the point of view of this community."
+After the Netflix acquisition, a portion of the licensing fee was directed to a fund supporting Owens's mother, Pamela Dias, and her four children.

 Release

 The film had its world premiere at the 2025 Sundance Film Festival on January 24, 2025.
 It also screened at South by Southwest on March 9, 2025.
+The film also screened at CPH:DOX, the Miami Film Festival, Full Frame Documentary Film Festival—where it received a Special Jury Award—and Sheffield DocFest.
+It later screened at the New York Film Festival in fall 2025.
 In February 2025, Netflix was reportedly in final negotiations to acquire the film for $5 million.
 The deal was finalized in March 2025, with Netflix planning to release the documentary later that year.
 It later went live on Netflix in October of 2025, where it held the position of most watched movie in the U.S. within days of its release.
 Soledad O'Brien served as an executive producer.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 21 critics, indicating "universal acclaim".

-Writing for RogerEbert.com, critic Jourdain Searles gave the film three out of four stars and wrote that the title is "so unassuming that even the most casual viewer can guess how harrowing the film they’re about to see will be" and goes on to say that the film is "good" but that systemic change would be "better."
-Robert Abele of Los Angeles Times wrote that "while The Perfect Neighbor is, on the most visceral level, a documentary horror film built with police footage, it also reveals how a violent tragedy can be unwittingly manifested by unchecked grievance and a law that weaponizes white fear more than it guards anyone's peace."
+Writing for RogerEbert.com, critic Jourdain Searles gave the film three out of four stars and wrote that the title is "so unassuming that even the most casual viewer can guess how harrowing the film they’re about to see will be," going on to say that the film is "good" but ultimately yet another example of how media continues "to studiously document senseless suffering" without effecting real change.
+Robert Abele of the Los Angeles Times wrote that "while The Perfect Neighbor is, on the most visceral level, a documentary horror film built with police footage, it also reveals how a violent tragedy can be unwittingly manifested by unchecked grievance and a law that weaponizes white fear more than it guards anyone's peace."